The Queen’s Health Systems Privacy Officer

 We may deny your request to inspect and copy your records in certain, very limited circumstances.
 We will notify you in writing if we deny your access and explain how you may appeal the decision.
 In certain limited situations, we will have to deny you access and you will not have the right to appeal that decision.

 Right to Amend: If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend this information.
 You have the right to request a reasonable amendment for as long as this information is kept by, or on behalf of, our facilities.
 We may deny your request for an amendment in certain situations.
 If this occurs, you will be notified of the reason for the denial.
 If you disagree with our denial, you may submit a statement of disagreement or ask that your request become part of your record.
 In response, we may prepare a rebuttal statement.
 These will be made a part of your record.
-To request an amendment, please contact The Queen’s Health System Privacy Officer.
+To request an amendment, please contact The Queen’s Health Systems Privacy Officer.
 Requests must be in writing and must provide reasons for requesting the amendment.
 We will respond to your request within 60 days.

 Right to an Accounting of Disclosures: You have the right to request an accounting of certain disclosures of your health information made by our facilities.
 This accounting will not include disclosures:

-To request this list or accounting, please submit your request in writing to The Queen’s Health System Privacy Officer.
+To request this list or accounting, please submit your request in writing to The Queen’s Health Systems Privacy Officer.
 Your request must state a time period, which may not be longer than six years and may not include dates before April 14, 2003.
 The first list you request within a 12-month period will be free.
 We may charge you a reasonable fee for the cost of providing subsequent lists.
 We will notify you of the cost involved, and you may choose to withdraw or modify your request at that time before you are charged any of these costs.
 We will respond to your request for an accounting of disclosures within 60 days of receipt of your request.

 Right to Request Restrictions: You have the right to request a restriction or limitation on the health information we use about you for treatment, payment, or health care operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment of your care.

 Our facilities are not required to agree to restriction requests related to treatment or health care operations.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
-To request a restriction on the use or disclosure of your health information for treatment or health care operations, you must make your request in writing to The Queen’s Health System Privacy Officer.
+To request a restriction on the use or disclosure of your health information for treatment or health care operations, you must make your request in writing to The Queen’s Health Systems Privacy Officer.
 In your request you must tell us: what information you want to limit; whether you want to limit our use, disclosure or both; and to whom you want the limits to apply.

 To request a restriction on the use or disclosure of your health information to your health plan for payment or health care services, you must contact the facility’s admitting staff before or on the date of service.
 We will comply with your request to restrict the disclosure of health information to your health plan where the purpose of the disclosure is for payment or the health plan’s health care operations and the health information pertains solely to an item or service for which you paid out of pocket in full.